brundonsmith/sovereignty/README.md

 True documentation for these structures is forthcoming.
 For now, you can look under `example-project/` to see examples of most of what's been implemented.

 ## Roadmap
-#### Planned features
+#### In progress/planned
+- Input support
+- Audio support
+- GameObject parenting (transform)
 - Prefab inheritance
+- Unified Vector and Quaternion (threejs and cannonjs have their own implementations of each...)
 - Documentation, especially for configuration-object data structures
 - Making standalone builds
-- Full exported TypeScript types
+- Full exported TypeScript types for exported classes

 #### Moonshot features
 - Full editor UI, likely written in React
 - Mobile builds using Cordova or something similar

 #### Unity features not to expect
-- Game console support - Sovereignty.js relies on JavaScript and WebGL, and it's unlikely game consoles will ever support those for games
+- Game console support - sovereignty.js relies on JavaScript and WebGL, and it's unlikely game consoles will ever support those for games
 - Realtime Global Illumination - This was a feat even for Unity.
-That said, if Three.js ever adds support for it it would be easy to add support to the engine.
+That said, if three.js ever adds support for it it would be easy to add support to the engine.